kai-niemi/chaos/README.md

 - Retries (transaction rollbacks with state code 40001)
 - Performance (is RC faster than 1SR or not)
-- Correctness (P4 lost update anomaly in particular)
+- Correctness (P4 lost update and A5B write skew anomalies in particular)

-The application is designed to produce contention by concurrently updating an overlapping set of keys in a conflicting order, which is denied under 1SR but allowed under RC, thus resulting in P4 (lost update) anomalies unless a locking strategy is applied.
+The application is designed to produce contention by concurrently updating an overlapping set of keys in a conflicting order, which is denied under 1SR but allowed under RC, thus resulting in P4 (lost update) or A5B (write skew) anomalies unless a locking strategy is applied.

-That strategy is either optimistic "locking" through a CAS operation (version increments) or pessimistic locking using actual `FOR UPDATE` locks.

 ## Schema

+    create type if not exists account_type as enum ('credit', 'checking');

     create table if not exists account
     (
+        id      int            not null default unordered_unique_rowid(),
+        type    account_type   not null,
-        id      int            not null primary key default unordered_unique_rowid(), version int            not null             default 0,
+        version int            not null default 0,
         balance numeric(19, 2) not null,
-        name    varchar(128)   not null
+        name    varchar(128)   not null,

+        primary key (id, type)
     );

 ## Conflicting Operations